 As long as we respect and desire diversity, we shouldn’t change the current system.
 Having two Twin Systems can allow people to keep things safe and well-distributed, generate a stable and base income for everybody, and provide a common and mutual growth.
 On the other side it would allow us to participate in the game of competition on a side market, in order to “have more” or to play into a more elastic and risk-based economy.

 The current international economy is based only on the latter.
-Join us and let’s create together a space for a parallel market based on a collective fund and cooperative production.
+Join us and let’s create together a space for a parallel market based on Co-banking and Cooperative Production.

 Cooperation is different than altruism